basuhoward/dungeonmanor.uk/faq.md

 ### How can I reach James Howard, Lord of Dungeon?

-For correspondence with James Howard, kindly proceed to [our contact us page](https://basuhoward.org/contact).
+For correspondence with James Howard, kindly proceed to [my contact page](https://jameshoward.us/contact-me/).

 ## Miscellaneous